What is chronic myelomonocytic leukemia? How is it treated? And is chemotherapy always needed? – breaking latest news-breakinglatest.news-Breaking Latest News

-The chronic myelomonocytic leukemia that struck Berlusconi is one of the many subtypes of blood cancers that exist: and each one requires different treatments.
-In addition to chemotherapy, there are targeted drugs with a molecular target.
-Here are the symptoms that can make you suspicious

-Silvio Berlusconi hospitalized in intensive care, at the San Raffaele in Milan, due to pneumonia, a consequence of a chronic myelomonocytic leukemia
+Silvio Berlusconi is hospitalized in intensive care, at the San Raffaele in Milan, due to pneumonia, a consequence of a chronic myelomonocytic leukemia.

 1. How many types of blood cancers are there?